This post has partner links that I may receive compensation for at no cost to you. Thank you!

 Camp Street Brewing Company (CBC) has a great location right in the center of Queenstown, near the Visitor Information Centre.
 With 19 taps, there are plenty of options.
 Some of the beers are better than others (macro lagers do creep their way into the selection, but to each their own), but you’ll find something good to drink.
 The real appeal here is that pints are only $5 each, as are the other drinks that are available.
 It’s an expensive place, so any place that you can find cheap craft beer in Queenstown is a winner.
-If you’re looking for decent beer on a budget in Queenstown, this is your spot.
+If you’re looking for decent beer on a budget while you’re here, this is your spot.

 The bar has a nice space with large open windows, plus a patio, making it a good place for a cold pint on a hot day.

 Queenstown’s beer scene is rapidly evolving.
 While older mainstays such as Speights & Mac’s can be found at local bars such as Pub On Wharf (which I did not have a chance to get to), if you dig a little deeper, you can find some newer breweries & newer bars that are raising the bar for craft beer in Queenstown.